<< BACK to OUR BELIEFS Page

 Other examples of the going down of the sun include Deuteronomy 16:6, 24:13, Joshua 10:27, Judges 14:18, II Samuel 2:24, 3:35, I Kings 22:36, II Chronicles 18:34, Ecclesiastes 1:5, Jeremiah 15:9 and Daniel 6:14.

-Clearly Yehovah understands the concept that the sun doesn't actually go down, as it is the earth that moves in relation to the sun.
-There are some that reinforce the use of mathematics over observation of Yehovah's signs, believing you must calculate theoretical, conceptual events that are unseen (or invisible).
+Clearly, Yehovah understands the concept that the sun doesn't go downward, as it is the earth that moves in relation to the sun.
+Yet it undoubtedly is the sun itself that scripture uses.
+Yet our bias prefers the use of mathematics over observation of Yehovah's signs, believing you must calculate theoretical, conceptual events that are unseen (or invisible).
 For example, they may argue that the sun continues to go down after it disappears behind the horizon, even though we cannot see it.
-In other words, the sun only stops going downward when it is at its lowest point below our feet with the earth between us and the sun and just before it begins its turn back upward again - this particular moment is referred to as Solar Midnight.
-This method would require us to be given a full understanding of the celestial movements of the sun, moon, stars and the Earth in all their complexity along with mathematical variables and formulas to determine these moments, which simply do not exist in scripture.
-If this were Yehovah's intention for us to create a purely mathematical calendar, then why would time be referenced so consistently from the simple perspective of an onlooker right here on earth?
+In other words, the sun only stops going downward when it is at its lowest point below our feet with the earth between us and the sun and just before it begins its turn back upward again - this moment is referred to as Solar Midnight.
+This moment is the exact opposite of High Noon, as we have already discussed.
+Understanding this concept, however, requires us to have a fuller understanding of the celestial movements of the sun in relation to the Earth in all their complexity, which simply are not described within scripture.
+If it were Yehovah's intention for us to create and rely upon pure mathematical calendars, then why would time be described so consistently from the perspective of an onlooker right here on earth rather than providing mathematical blueprints and rules?

 Evenings

-There are also references to the end of the day as being "between the evenings," or ben ha arbayim.
-The word evening is another bias we often apply with the modern meaning of being night-time (or the time between sundown and midnight).
-It's important to note that there is more than one time of the day referred to as evening (or "even" as the King James phrases it), and it doesn't always mean night-time.
-Rather the word evening, traditionally and within scripture, can refer to the afternoon and can imply various times of the day depending on its context.
-When given in the plural sense, such as "between the evenings," the first evening generally takes place about an hour, or more, before sundown (or at some point of the going down of the sun), whereas the second evening occurs as it becomes night, or at sundown.
+So now that we know the Bible begins the day with the evening, followed by the day, let's determine when evening takes place.
+You may have seen references to the end of the day as being "between the evenings," or ben ha arbayim.
+The word evening involves another bias we often apply with our modern reference to the general time that takes place between sundown and midnight.
+It's important to note that there is more than one time of the day in scripture that is referred to as evening (or "even" as the King James Version phrases it), and it doesn't always mean nighttime.
+Rather, evening often refers to the late afternoon portion prior to sundown, depending on the context.
+When given in the plural sense, such as "between the evenings," the first evening generally takes place an hour or more before the sun goes down, whereas the second evening occurs at sundown.
 An example of this can be derived from Deuteronomy 23:11[1] that says:

 Here, evening is described as the point prior to the sun setting when a person should wash with water between evening and sundown.
-This is also the time of day when the evening sacrifices were made at the alter of the temple - one of two daily sacrifices to be given in the morning and in the evening (late afternoon) as commanded in Exodus 29:38-42, Leviticus 1:1-17 and Numbers 28:1-5.
+This is also the time of day when the evening sacrifices were made at the altar of the temple - one of two daily sacrifices to be given both in the morning and in the evening (or late afternoon) as commanded in Exodus 29:38-42, Leviticus 1:1-17 and Numbers 28:1-5.
 Yet, other scriptures describe evening taking place immediately at sundown, as described in Joshua 8:29[1]:

-The evening here is explained as being at the time of sundown.
+The evening here seems to describe it as being right at the time of sundown.
 Joshua was following the Torah's instruction in Deuteronomy 21:22-23[1] regarding the handling of dead bodies of those put to death:

 Leviticus 23:32, on the other hand, describes observing the Day of Atonement (the 10th day of the seventh month according to verse 26), starting from the ninth day of the month "at evening, from even until even".
 This can be confusing to us English readers when we see this.
 If we look closely, though, we can see this verse uses the singular evening.
 This means the Day of Atonement should be observed starting on the ninth day at sundown, from sundown to sundown - or the entire tenth day of the month.
-This verse is clarifying the context of the first evening to mean the evening that begins the day (or sundown) and not one that takes place in the afternoon when the daily sacrifices are made.
+This verse clarifies the context of evening here to mean the evening that begins the day (or sundown) and not the one that takes place in the late afternoon when the daily sacrifices begin.

 Twilight

-There is another portion of time immediately following these two evenings, after the sun goes down and having total darkness, which is also referred to as dusk or twilight.
-When twilight concludes, it is known as tzeit hakochavim.
-In Hebrew, it refers to the time when at least three stars become visible in the night sky.
+There is an even more specific time of the evening, just after the sun goes down and before total darkness, which is referred to as dusk or twilight.
+This moment, in Hebrew, is referred to as tzeit hakochavim.
+Technically, it refers to the moment when a minimum of three stars can be seen in the night sky.
 If you will remember, Genesis 1:14-19 gave us three signs that are used in the Biblical Calendar - the sun, moon and stars.
 We are also given three functions that these signs provide.
 The first rules over the day - the sun would clearly play that role here.
-Although the moon can be seen during the day at particular phases, it certainly does not overpower the sun's light.
+Although the moon can be seen during the day at various phases, it certainly does not overpower the sun's light.
 The second and third signs fill the two remaining requirements: to rule over the night and to separate the day from the night.
 Since the moon can be seen at all times of the day depending on where it is in its cycle, it obviously does not separate the day from the night.
 However, when visible in the night sky, the moon does dominate as being the more powerful light source.
 Therefore, the moon rules over the night and the stars serve to separate the day from the night.
 Stars only appear to an observer starting at this time of night, in the short interval of time after the sun goes down.
-While the specific rule of three stars is not mentioned in scripture, it definitely fits their role (and it does mention stars, plural).
+While the specific rule of three stars is not mentioned in scripture, it fits their role (and it does mention stars in plural form).

 A very specific example of the Biblical Day is given in Nehemiah 13:15- 22 where the Weekly Sabbath is clearly described in verses 17 and 18 as being profaned, conducting business of selling goods that was not allowed on the Sabbath.
 Verse 19[1] says:

 We see here the gates were closed 'as it began to be dark'.
-This only happens when the sun goes down.
+This usually happens after the sun goes down.
 The story continues in verses 20-21[1]:

-We see here that the Sabbath began with the night-time portion when the merchants would camp out after the gates had closed and after the setting of the sun where they waited overnight.
+We see here that the Sabbath began and included the night-time portion when the merchants would camp out after the gates had closed and after the setting of the sun where they waited overnight.

 These examples show the Biblical Day beginning right after sundown.
-Combined with Genesis 1:14, which gives us the sign of two or more stars signaling the division of day from night, we can then specify the Biblical Day as being from twilight-to-twilight.
-This fulfills the role of the stars and when the sun's light no longer dominates the sky.
+Combined with Genesis 1:14, which gives us the sign of the stars (more than one) signaling the division of day from night, we can then specify - using scripture - that the Biblical Day is from twilight-to-twilight.
+This fulfills the role of the stars to divide days, starting when the sun's light no longer dominates the sky, and includes both evenings and mornings.

-There aren't too many controversies over this method for determining the Biblical Day, with most keeping the Seventh-Day Sabbath beginning right at sundown - likely because any differences in opinion (including sunset - civil, nautical or astronomical) usually only span a matter of a few minutes.
-While this can be frustrating to those looking for a very specific point to base their mathematical measurements, you will find that scientific precision is not emphasized in the Bible - all the more reason to overcome our bias toward relying on mathematics.
+There aren't too many controversies over this method for determining the Biblical Day, with most keeping the Seventh Day Sabbath beginning right at sundown - likely because any differences in opinion, such as sunset (civil, nautical, or astronomical) usually only span a matter of a few minutes.
+While this can be frustrating to those looking for a very specific point to base their mathematical measurements, you will find that scientific precision is not emphasized in the Bible - even more reason to overcome our bias toward relying on mathematics.

 Our Developing Bias

 For example, when storm clouds fill the sky and the sun or stars cannot be seen, we may have to determine the start of the Biblical Day using alternative methods - including mathematics.
 If we are actively practicing observing His signs, we will become accustomed to the approximate time these events should occur.
-But the ordained signs of Yehovah should always trump any other method that may be used, even if only temporary.
+But the visible ordained signs of Yehovah should always trump any other method that may be used, even if they are only temporarily used.

 In contrast, Biblical Days remain relative based on differences in geography and seasonal positioning of the celestial objects.
 This difference becomes apparent based on the moment the Weekly Sabbath begins for different individuals at varying times around the world - even for those located in the same time zone.
-Due to the curvature of the earth and its axis being titled in relation to the sun as the earth completes its orbit, one person may observe the Sabbath (sundown) up to an hour earlier (or more, in some cases) than the other.
-As a result, our clocks and practices are now based on an average mathematical timetable that is disconnected from the reality one would observe directly.
+Due to the curvature of the earth and its axis being tilted in relation to the sun as the earth completes its orbit, one person may observe the Sabbath (sundown) up to an hour earlier (or more, in some cases) than the other.
+This is in direct contrast to our Clock Bias that is based on average mathematical timetables that are disconnected from the reality one would observe when looking to the sun's trajectory directly.

-Let's consider for a moment if one desired to observe the weekly seventh-day Sabbath and their employer asks them to always work the core business hours of Monday through Friday from 8am to 5pm.
+Let's consider for a moment a hypothetical scneario.
+If one desired to observe the weekly seventh-day Sabbath and their employer asks them to always work the core business hours of Monday through Friday from 8am to 5pm.
 This can be an issue in the winter as the sun often goes down prior to 5pm in most locations.
-This person may decide, for convenience sake and to please their employer, that they will self-appoint the weekly Sabbath to be observed 6pm-to-6pm, ignoring when the sun actually goes down (since it is so annoyingly inconsistent throughout the year).
+This person may decide, for convenience's sake and to please their employer, that they will self-appoint the weekly Sabbath to be observed 6pm-to-6pm, ignoring when the sun goes down (relying on one's clock bias since observation is so annoyingly inconsistent with others using clocks throughout the year).
 They may even convince themselves that they're still making an honest attempt to keep Yehovah's Sabbath.
-After all, they could still keep a full day's sabbatical rest for 24-hours, it just happens to extend into the next Biblical day slightly after sundown.
+After all, they could keep a full day's sabbatical rest for 24-hours, it just happens to extend into the next Biblical day slightly after sundown.
 Possibly 6pm could be considered the average time the sun goes down throughout the year and the consistency of being at 6pm would be mathematically predicted by others who may work in other locations outside of the office.

 Most who have kept Yehovah's Sabbath have accepted and grasped the Biblical concept of observing the sun (and possibly the stars) and not relying solely on a standardized timetable or a calculated average like 6pm-to-6pm, to know when it should begin.
 In fact, the verse above would indicate such a practice as being sinful and contrary to Yehovah - especially when they know better.